giwiro/s3ntineL-irc/README.md

 It's important you set up the `IRC_CHANNEL` variable in order to prevent unauthorized access to the IRC channel.

+You will find the binaries for debug and release in the following folders respectively:
+`bin/Debug/` and `bin/Release/`

 ### Windows
 Just open the project with Visual Studio and build it as a regular project. \
 BUT !!!!!!!!!!
 Make sure you change the `IRC_CHANNEL` variable for your project in order to prevent unauthorized access to the